-Environmental Fate and Contamination Soil
+Environmental Fate and Contamination

+Soil

 Insecticide residues in soil can come from a variety of different routes, such as sprays or dusts from application onto foliage, or insecticides applied directly to the soil.
-Seed coatings constitute a major source of soil contamination.
-Typically, more than 90 percent of the active ingredient from a neonicotinoid-coated seed ends up in the soil after application, while a small proportion of the systemic insecticide, between 1.8 to 6.8 percent, is taken up by the plant.
-In certain soil drench treatments, pesticides can directly leach below the root zone of the treated plants.
-For granular formulations, it is estimated that 1 to 15 percent of the pesticide remains on the soil surface, which is a source of exposure for birds and other terrestrial organisms and could runoff into surface water.
-While the breakdown of pesticides in the soil can occur through microbial degradation, these pesticides may also adversely affect these communities, depleting the beneficial organisms needed to sustain a healthy soil ecosystem.
+106 Seed coatings constitute a major source of soil contamination.
+Typically, more than 90 percent of the active ingredient from a neonicotinoid-coated seed ends up in the soil after application, 107 while a small proportion of the systemic insecticide, between 1.8 to 6.8 percent, is taken up by the plant.
+108 In certain soil drench treatments, pesticides can directly leach below the root zone of the treated plants.
+109 For granular formulations, it is estimated that 1 to 15 percent of the pesticide remains on the soil surface, which is a source of exposure for birds and other terrestrial organisms and could runoff into surface water.
+110 While the breakdown of pesticides in the soil can occur through microbial degradation, these pesticides may also adversely affect these communities, depleting the beneficial organisms needed to sustain a healthy soil ecosystem.

-The level of persistence of pesticide residues in soil typically depends on factors such as soil type, formulation, concentration, moisture, temperature, and pH, so half-lives of various systemic insecticides may vary significantly with respect to these factors.111 Neonicotinoids. for instance, have half-lives in soil that vary greatly among compounds, soil type, and across studies (see table, right), with reported halflives ranging from 1 to nearly 7,000 days.
-Fipronil remains in treated soil for at least 30 months, and the chemical leaches into non-treated areas directly below treated soil, both at levels toxic enough to kill termites.
-Chlorantraniliprole has soil half-lives varying from 8 days to 16 days, with residues persisting up to nearly 60 days, and is characterized by EPA as persistent (half-life greater than 60 days) and mobile in terrestrial environments, with extended use expected to cause accumulation of residues in soil from year to year.116,117 Cyantraniliprole also characterized as being persistent to very persistent with halflives greater than 60 days and 180 days in soil, sediment, and even water.
+The level of persistence of pesticide residues in soil typically depends on factors such as soil type, formulation, concentration, moisture, temperature, and pH, so half-lives of various systemic insecticides may vary significantly with respect to these factors.
+111 Neonicotinoids, for instance, have half-lives in soil that vary greatly among compounds, soil type, and across studies (see table, right), with reported halflives ranging from 1 to nearly 7,000 days.112 Fipronil remains in treated soil for at least 30 months. and the chemical leaches into non-treated areas directly below treated soil, both at levels toxic enough to kill termites.
+113 Chlorantraniliprole has soil half-lives varying from 8 days to 16 days, with residues persisting up to nearly 60 days, 114,115 and is characterized by EPA as persistent (half-life greater than 60 days) and mobile in terrestrial environments, with extended use expected to cause accumulation of residues in soil from year to year.
+116,117 Cyantraniliprole also has half-lives ranging from 2 days to 3 months in terrestrial environments, with some degradates being more persistent and more mobile than the parent compound.
+118 Flupyradifurone is characterized as being persistent to very persistent with half-lives greater than 60 days and 180 days in soil, sediment, and even water.
 Sulfoxaflor's breakdown products (which, along with the breakdown products of other systemic insecticides, can be more toxic and persistent than the parent compound), are expected to be highly persistent in aerobic soil systems.